Most Famous Badminton Logos

 Logo Bay Badminton Championships

 The Bay Badminton Championships logo is executed in an interesting style that gives it prestige.
-Its central image is a shuttlecock resembling a crown with three feather-like peaks, created in a solid deep reddish-brown color.
-Each of the three feathers is depicted with triangles, lending visual strictness.
-Below is a semicircular part with two horizontal white stripes reinforcing the overall shape.
-In the lower-left sector is the tournament abbreviation “BBC,” written in a modern geometric font, complementing the shuttlecock graphic.
+Its central image is a shuttlecock resembling a crown with three feather-like peaks, rendered in a solid, deep reddish-brown.
+Each of the three feathers is depicted with triangles, lending a sense of strictness.
+Below is a semicircular section with two horizontal white stripes that reinforce the overall shape.
+In the lower-left sector is the tournament abbreviation “BBC,” rendered in a modern geometric font, which complements the shuttlecock graphic.

 Badminton Scotland